 One of the most significant advantages digital marketing has over traditional FMCG marketing is that it helps brands gain core insights into how consumers behave, feel, and think about their products.
 FMCG brands spend enormous sums of money on print ads, hoardings, TV commercials, etc. However, it is challenging to arrive at a definite ROI on the amount spent.

 Analytics tools offer FMCG companies a complete set of measurement metrics—clicks, conversions, impressions, and more.
 They help companies gain deeper consumer insights and equip them with techniques to know the specific digital ads that brought more conversions.
 This helps these FMCG companies create future marketing strategies accordingly and increase ROI.

 4. Mobile is the future market trend

 While offline purchases still form the majority of FMCG sales, the same cannot be guaranteed in the future.
-Mobile phones equipped with affordable Internet connections have disrupted market trends dramatically.
-Many consumers are now buying FMCG goods online through e-commerce sites, apps, and this number is only expected to grow.
+Mobile phones equipped with affordable internet connections have disrupted market trends dramatically.
+Many consumers are now buying FMCG goods through e-commerce sites and apps, and this number is only expected to grow.

 10 Innovative FMCG Digital Marketing Strategies

 To generate new demand, an FMCG marketing strategy must approach content and competition in new ways, and that’s never been more accurate than in the wake of the COVID-19 pandemic.
 Here are 10 innovative FMCG marketing strategies you can use.

 Gone are the days when FMCG brands marketed their products on mass channels by only talking about their attributes.
 With the advent of digital marketing, their strategies have changed drastically.
 Through user-centric content marketing for FMCG, brands can drive engagement among consumers and build strong communities.
 Smart use of content marketing techniques is essential for FMCG brands to effectively promote their products and establish their authority in the market.